-An estimated 2 million to 2.5 million French expatriates registered on the register of the French consulate abroad.
-In reality this figure is higher if you add up the non-registered people, to get closer to the 3 million French expatriates.
-More generally, as many as 230 million people living in a country other than their own, figures from a recent study show that expatriation is part of the normal mobility landscape.
+Figures from a recent study show that expatriation has become a normal part of the mobility landscape.
+Indeed, as many as 230 million people living in a country other than their own.
 If you too are on the move, that expatriation tempts you but you do not dare to cross the line, then we give you 10 good reasons that may help you make up your mind.

 “Current English”: who hasn’t dreamed of writing this mention on their CV and that’s true?
 And yes, French and languages don’t mix.
 So, a lot of people write down “common English” without necessarily managing a conversation.